EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

 ### Requirements
 - The Primary Server, Secondary Server and Client machine should be reachable via IP addresses.
-- In order to use the fip resource, both servers should belong to the same nework.
+- In order to use the fip resource, both servers should belong to the same network.
 	- If each server belongs to a different network, you can use a [ddns resource](https://www.manuals.nec.co.jp/contents/system/files/nec_manuals/node/539/W43_RG_EN/W_RG_03.html#understanding-dynamic-dns-resources) with [Dynamic DNS Server](https://github.com/EXPRESSCLUSTER/Tips/blob/master/ddnsPreparation.md) instead of an fip address.
 - Ports which EXPRESSCLUSTER requires should be opened.
 	- You can open ports by executing OpenPort.bat([X4.1](https://github.com/EXPRESSCLUSTER/Tools/blob/master/OpenPorts.bat)/[X4.2 and X4.3](https://github.com/EXPRESSCLUSTER/Tools/blob/master/OpenPorts_X42.bat)) on both servers.